graphql-aspnet/graphql-aspnet.github.io/docs/reference/graph-controller.md

     }
 }
 ```
+### Notable Items on the Request

--   `Request.Field`: Useful metadata related to the field being resolved.
+-   `Request.Field`: A reference to the graph field definition, on the target schema, for the field currently being resolved.

     -   `.TypeExpression`: The type expression describing the return value of this field
     -   `.IsLeaf`: Indicates whether this field returns a leaf value (enum or scalar) or an object.
     -   `.Mode`: Indicates the processing mode of this field (Batch or "per item")
-    -   `.FieldSource`: Indicates what member type generated this field; property, method, action etc.
+    -   `.FieldSource`: Indicates what member type generated the field; property, method, action etc.
     -   `.DataSource`: The source data item being supplied to the field to be resolved.

 -   `Request.Items`: A collection of key/value pairs accessible to all fields and directives in this individual request pipeline.

 ## User

-The `ClaimsPrincipal` created by ASP.NET when this request was authorized.
+The User property contains the `ClaimsPrincipal` created by ASP.NET when this request was authorized.

 ```csharp
 public class CharacterController : GraphController